etclabscore/core-geth/docs/JSON-RPC-API/modules/personal.md

 		log.Warn("Failed transaction sign attempt", "from", args.From, "to", args.To, "value", args.Value.ToInt(), "err", err)
 		return nil, err
 	}
-	data, err := rlp.EncodeToBytes(signed)
+	data, err := signed.MarshalBinary()
 	if err != nil {
 		return nil, err
 	}
 	return &SignTransactionResult{data, signed}, nil
 }// SignTransaction will create a transaction from the given arguments and
-// tries to sign it with the key associated with args.To.
+// tries to sign it with the key associated with args.From.
 If the given passwd isn't
 // able to decrypt the key it fails.
 The transaction is returned in RLP-form, not broadcast
 // to other nodes

 ```
-<a href="https://github.com/ethereum/go-ethereum/blob/master/internal/ethapi/api.go#L398" target="_">View on GitHub →</a>
+<a href="https://github.com/etclabscore/core-geth/blob/master/internal/ethapi/api.go#L393" target="_">View on GitHub →</a>
 </p>
 </details>